 Sixteen Trojan luminaries have been selected to the 11th class of USC's Athletic Hall of Fame.

-Alphabetically, the 2015 inductees are: Byron Black (tennis), Pete Carroll (football coach), Jack Del Rio (football/baseball), John Hamilton (contributor), Isabelle Harvey (soccer), Joe Jares (media), Jimmy Jones (football), Dave Levy (football coach), Harold Miner (basketball), Aniko Pelle (water polo), Mark Prior (baseball), Kristine Quance-Julian (swimming), Don Quarrie (track and field), Jennifer Rosales (golf), Tim Rossovich (football) and Bob Yoder (volleyball player/coach).
+Alphabetically, the 2015 inductees are: Byron Black (tennis), Pete Carroll (football coach), Jack Del Rio (football/baseball), John Hamilton (Spirit Award), Isabelle Harvey (soccer), Joe Jares (media), Jimmy Jones (football), Dave Levy (football coach), Harold Miner (basketball), Aniko Pelle (water polo), Mark Prior (baseball), Kristine Quance-Julian (swimming), Don Quarrie (track and field), Jennifer Rosales (golf), Tim Rossovich (football) and Bob Yoder (volleyball player/coach).

 They will be introduced at halftime of the Sept.
 27 USC-Oregon State game in the Coliseum and then honored at an induction dinner on May 16, 2015, at USC's John McKay Center.

 "This is an outstanding group of Trojan greats-Olympians, All-Americans, national champions and sports icons-who have played an important role in USC's athletic history," said USC athletic director Pat Haden, who was a member of the 2003 class.
 "They'll join our first 10 classes of Hall of Famers to form a real Who's Who in USC sports."

 Tickets to the induction ceremony are available by calling the USC Athletic Department at (213) 740-4155.